-RBC Wealth Management–U.S.
+Head, Business Administration RBC Wealth Management–U.S.

-In her role as head of culture and field experience for RBC Wealth Management–U.S., Shareen Luze dedicates herself to ensuring the firm’s purpose-driven culture and strong values are at the core of every business decision.
-She has built a career around providing compassionate advice and counsel to employees, managers and leaders.
+In her role as head of business administration for RBC Wealth Management–U.S., Shareen Luze dedicates herself to ensuring the firm’s purpose-driven culture and strong values are at the core of every business decision.

-Shareen joined RBC in 2006 as an associate general counsel.
-She transitioned to Human Resources in 2008 and became director of the U.S. Employee Relations team.
+Shareen has built a career around providing compassionate advice and counsel to employees, managers and leaders.
+She joined RBC in 2006 as an associate general counsel, then transitioned to Human Resources in 2008 and became director of the U.S. Employee Relations team.
 In 2012, she took on additional responsibilities for workplace risk management before she was appointed head of human resources in 2018.
 Prior to joining RBC, she worked as a senior associate counsel at a Minneapolis law firm, practicing in the areas of employment counseling and litigation.

 She earned a bachelor’s degree with honors from the University of Michigan and graduated cum laude from Hamline University School of Law.
 Shareen currently serves on the board of directors for the Tubman Center, which promotes safe and healthy individuals and families through education and support services.